AdobeDocs/experience-manager-forms-cloud-service.en/help/key-features.md

 * Dynamic detection of a user’s device and location to render the form appropriately across web and mobile channels
 * Integration with Adobe Sign services or Scribble to electronically sign documents containing confidential information
 * Ability to connect the service to various types of data sources to send and retrieve data.
 The service supports sending and retrieving data from RESTful web services, SOAP-based web services, and OData enabled services.
-* Out of the box integration with Automated Forms Conversion service to convert a PDF Form to an Adaptive Form.
-It helps you accelerate digitization and modernization of data capture experiences of your organization.
-* Out of the box integration with AEM Workflows to create business processes and automate operations.
-For example, You can create and trigger an approval and rejection workflow on submission of an Adaptive Form.
 * Integration with AEM Sites.
 It allows to embed an adaptive form in an AEM Sites page.
 You can also integrate an adaptive form to any webpage.
 * Ability to create a Document of Record (DoR) to keep a record of the information that you provide and submit in an Adaptive Form so that you can refer to it later.
 A DoR is a PDF version of a form.
 It includes both a template and data.
 The service provides a default DoR template and tools to develop a custom template.
 * Ability to create Adaptive Forms to produce schema-compliant data.
 It helps you submit captured data to existing processes and data sources without any or minimal modifications.
 * Ability to create a prefill service to fill a form with existing customer data based on a criteria.
 It helps fasten the form filling process and reduce the abandon rate.

 <!--